realTristan/Reborn/README.md

 ## Screens
 - Login Screen
 - Enter Token and See Logs Screen (Like Versa)
-- File Hash Checker Screen
+- File Hash Checker Screen -> maybe make a website for doing this

 # Discord Bot
 Only used for tokens.